 Your child may be evaluated by a CHC audiologist for an official APD diagnosis.
-Audiology testing is most useful for children 7 years or older, the age at which a child’s brain starts to process more expansive information.
+Central auditory processing disorder (or CAPD) testing is most useful for children 7 years or older, the age at which a child’s brain starts to process more expansive information.
 In evaluating your child, the audiologist will:

 - Confirm your child does not have a physical hearing loss (CHC audiologists verify hearing function by testing your child’s response to pure sound tones);